-Please note that even if you are providing free food and not selling it, you may still need to register with your local authority as a food business, if you provide food on a regular and organised basis.
-There is no strict definition of what this means, but if you are only providing "low risk" refreshments such as hot drinks, pre-packed biscuits and pre-packed cakes, or running very occasional small scale events you may not need to register.
-More information is available from the Foods Standards Agency:
+Please note that even if you are providing food for free and not "selling" it to attendees, your group may still need to register with your local authority as a food business, if you provide food on a regular and organised basis.
+Although there is no strict definition of what this means, if you are only providing "low risk" refreshments such as hot drinks, pre-packed biscuits and pre-packed cakes (dry food) you are unlikely to need to register.